 Uncertainty of the price of oil, the field has become very competitive.
 Technologies established over several decades have to be re-evaluated for making the production economical, environment friendly & safe operation.

-It’s the beginning of Cold process of manufacturing Sulphuric acid.
+It’s the beginning of Cold process of consultancy for Sulphuric acid.

-This paper will highlight positives and negatives of the prevalent manufacturing facilities of liquid sulphur di-oxide.
+This paper will highlight positives and negatives of the prevalent consultancy for liquid sulphur di-oxide.

 Sulphur di-oxide known for its disinfecting and bleaching quality.
 Since late